gerbert/grid/README.md

 ```

 The full upstream TTF is about 97 KiB in the source tree.
 It is not copied whole
-into the installed watch application: `package.json` lists exactly the 16
+into the installed watch application: `package.json` lists the 16 private-use
-private-use Unicode glyphs required by `//GRID`, and the Pebble SDK converts only
+Unicode condition glyphs used by `//GRID`, together with the `wi-cloud-refresh`
+glyph used to indicate stale weather data.
+The Pebble SDK converts only those
-those glyphs into the platform-specific font resource at 24 px for `emery` and
+glyphs into the platform-specific font resource at 24 px for `emery` and 18 px
-18 px for `flint`.
+for `flint`.

 ## License